n4ogw/so2sdr/_posts/2015-07-31-changelog.md

 date: 2015-07-31 08:53:50
 order: 1
 ---
+## version 2.1.0 (12/02/2016)

+* Add support for voice recording.
+See new section in help.

+* So2sdr-bandmap: add option to also ignore spotted calls when searching for open cq frequencies.

+* NO3M: activeRadio is temporarily set to autoCQRadio in enter when AutoCQ is active and unpaused to prevent exchange being sent on CQ radio if a call is present in AltD radio field.

+* NO3M: AltD QSO is logged without interrupting CW on CQ radio.

 ## version 2.0.10 (10/26/2016)

 * Another fix for winkey status getting stuck in TX